Naim-006/GetMediBD/README.md

 ---

-## 2. Install the Required Environment
+## 2. Install the Required IDE (Neatbean)

 Install the required software from the provided Google Drive package.

 After installation:

-1. Open Android Studio.
+1. Open neatbean.
-2. Make sure Android Studio starts correctly.
+2. Make sure neatbean starts correctly.
-3. Make sure the required Java/Android components are available.
-4. Make sure an Android emulator or physical Android device is available for testing.

 Do not create a new Android project.